microsoft/vscode-chrome-debug/README.md

 To use this extension, you must first open the folder containing the project you want to work on.

 ### Launch
 Two example `launch.json` configs.
 You must specify either `file` or `url` to launch Chrome against a local file or a url.
 If you use a url, set `webRoot` to the directory that files are served from.
 This can be either an absolute path or a path relative to the workspace (the folder open in Code).
-If `webRoot` isn't set, it defaults to the workspace.
+It's used to resolve urls (like "http://localhost/app.js") to a file on disk (like "/users/me/project/app.js"), so be careful that it's set correctly.
 ```
 {
     "version": "0.1.0",